bayyangjie/Immigration-Analysis/HR Dashboard/README.md

 - Identify how salary of employees correlates with age among different job titles.

 Age & Salary
-- The dotted horizontal and vertical lines demarcate the different quartiles of average salaries amongt the different job titles.
+- The dotted horizontal and vertical lines demarcate the average age and annual salary of 41 years old and $78K respectively.
-- Managers tend to have higher average salaries with Finance managers earning the most followed by IT and Sales managers.
-Managers in these job titles are around the average age of 41 to 49.
+- Managers have above average salaries with Finance managers earning the most followed by IT and Sales managers.
+Managers in these job titles are also above the average of 41.
-- HR managers have the lowest average salary as compared to other managerial positions but they belong to the lower average age group of 32.
+- HR managers have the lowest average salary as compared to other managerial positions while also above the average salary.
+On the other hand, they also belong to the younger age group of 32 which is below the average age of 41.
-- Besides managerial positions, there are also other job titles in the upper salary range such as Sales Consultant, Software Developer and Financial Analyst.
+- Besides managerial positions, there are also employees in other non-managerial job titles such as Sales Consultant, Software Developer and Financial Analyst that are earning a higher than average salary.

 # HR Details <br>
 ![Dashboard Screenshot](https://github.com/bayyangjie/Tableau-Projects/blob/main/HR%20Dashboard/HR%20Details.png) <br>